LorenzoMartini/rust-tcp-io-perf/README.md

 ### Running via scripts

 I have provided scripts to run the benchmarks automatically, <strong>runner.py</strong> and <strong>runner_bidirectional.py</strong>.
 For these scripts you will need to edit the configuration file.
-Change values in `default_config.config` or create a config file in the same format with the same keys and change values.
+Change values in `config_bw.config` (or `config_latency.config`), or create a config file in the same format with the same keys and change values.
 You can specify the program to test (whether `rust-tcp-bw` or `rust-tcp-latency`) in your config file.

 The config file is important because it will contain a bunch of things like machines names, ssh keys, username to use for the ssh, that will be necessary to run your programs.